 This artificial sweetener has long divided opinion as to whether consumption is safe and if it's an effective way to cut back on sugar.
 Here, we examine what we actually know about aspartame and whether it's a suitable substitute.

 Aspartame was accidentally discovered in 1965 by a chemist working on a treatment for gastric ulcers.
-Today it is a widely used, artificial low-calorie sweetener, approximately 200 times sweeter than sucrose.
-Its rise to prominence has not been without controversy, with some health professionals describing it as toxic, linking it to birth defects, cancers and brain tumors.
-However, international regulatory agencies continue to approve its general use in a range of foods, including carbonated soft drinks, yogurt and chewing gum.
+Today it is a widely used, artificial low-calorie sweetener, approximately 200 times sweeter than sugar (sucrose).
+Its rise to prominence has not been without controversy.
+Health professionals have linked it with changes in mood and alterations in the gut microbiome, potentially leading to glucose intolerance.

 There are plenty of conflicting health claims surrounding aspartame.
-The FSA endorses aspartame's safety (unless you suffer from PKU) with the majority of wider evidence being inconclusive.
+In the UK the Food Standards Agency (FSA) endorses aspartame's safety unless you have been diagnosed with a genetic condition called phenylketonuria.
 What we do know is that although the moderate use of non-nutritive sweeteners may be useful as a short term dietary aid, only minimal amounts of sugar or sweeteners should be consumed in the long term.

 Is it better for you than sugar?